W-Floyd/solus-deepin/README.md

 ### TODO

 * ensure all reasonable desktop apps may run without interfering with another DE (file-manager possible exempt).
+* build freeimage with os provided libraries (?).
+Deepin image viewer ~~complains some otherwise~~ mostly does not work at viewing images.

 ***